knpuniversity/symfony2-series/knpu/episode2/accessing-security-user.rst

 In a Template
 -------------

-In a template, it's as simple as ``app.user``.
-For example, we can use it to print out the username:
+Open up the homepage template.
+In Twig, we can access the User object by calling ``app.user``.
+Let's use it to print out the username:

 .. code-block:: html+jinja